“Drone Killers” – Detect and Disable/Destroy Systems

 Drone detect and disable technology continues to develop and evolve into a wide range of systems.
-With the number of drones hitting the skies increasing by the day, and with it the increasing possibility of a drone going rogue or a hostile UAV, detection and disable or destruction technology is finding an expanding market.
-According to a forecast from Gartner, almost three million drones will be produced in 2017, 39 percent more than in 2016, and the vast majority being personal drones.
-In addition you have increasing numbers of commercial and military UAV.
+With the number of personal, commercial, and military drones hitting the skies increasing by the day, and with it the increasing possibility of a drone going rogue or a hostile UAV, detection and disable or destruction technology is finding an expanding market.

 Here are some of the many technologies looking to help defend against rogue and hostile drones.